Dr Francis Leneghan

 'The Age of Alfred' (C-course)

-I also supervise Masters and Doctoral dissertations on a wide range of topics connected with Anglo-Saxon England and its literature.
-Recent and ongoing DPhil dissertations that I have supervised include work on Anglo-Saxon medicine, Mercian vernacular literature, the Old English Metrical Charms, Anglo-Latin and Old English saints' lives and Alfredian prose.
-I welcome applications from students interested in any area of Old English.
+I supervise Masters and Doctoral dissertations on a wide range of topics connected with Anglo-Saxon England and its literature.
+I have supervised doctorates on areas including Anglo-Saxon medicine, Mercian vernacular literature, the Old English Metrical Charms, Anglo-Latin and Old English saints' lives, Alfredian prose and Beowulf adaptations.
+I welcome applications from students interested in any area of Old English literature.

 Publications